AlexandreDiano/About-Me/README.md

 <h1>About Me</h1>

 I'm enthusiastic about the world of software development, having embarked on this journey in 2019.
 The ability to create systems that solve real-world challenges has always captivated me.
-Currently, I'm pursuing a degree in System Analysis and Development at Paraná Federal University, where I'm in my first year.
+Currently, I'm pursuing a degree in System Analysis and Development at Paraná Federal University, where I'm in my last year.

 <h3>Learning and Growth</h3>